FDA approved for more than 25 years

 Reviewed by Knox Beasley, MD

-Written by Rachel Sacks
+Written by Grace Gallagher

 Published 09/14/2017

-Updated 01/25/2024
+Updated 11/25/2024

-Stage 1
+Norwood Scale Stage 1

-Norwood stage 1 involves no significant hair loss or hairline recession, or just a little bit of hair loss.
+Norwood stage 1 involves no significant hair loss or hairline recession — or just a little bit of hair loss.

-Stage 2
+Norwood Scale Stage 2

 Many men notice the first signs of hair loss when their hairline begins to recede around the temples.
 This might also be called a mature hairline.

-Stage 3
+Norwood Scale Stage 3

-Norwood Type 3 men’s hair loss is much more visible.
+A Norwood 3 hairline is much more visible.
 During this stage, the hairline recedes more and takes on a clear M or V shape.
+Some men develop a receding hairline accompanied by small balding areas on the scalp.

-Some men with a Norwood Type 3 hairline also experience hair loss at the crown, or vertex.
-This is referred to as Norwood Type 3 vertex hair loss.
-Men with more significant hair loss around the frontal area of the scalp may be classified as having a Norwood Type 3A hair loss pattern.
+Men with more significant hair loss around the frontal hairline may be classified as having a Norwood type 3A hair loss pattern.

-While Type 2 areas of hair loss are usually easy to conceal with the right haircut, Norwood Type 3 hair loss is much more difficult to hide.
+While type 2 areas of hair loss are usually easy to conceal with the right haircut, Norwood type 3 hair loss is much more difficult to hide.

-Stage 4
+Norwood Scale Stage 4

-Stage 5
+Norwood Scale Stage 5

-As hair loss progresses to a Norwood 5, the band of hair separating your hairline and crown becomes smaller and thinner.
+As hair loss progresses to Norwood 5, the band of hair separating the hairline and crown becomes smaller and thinner.
+In this stage, you’ll have significant, obvious hair loss around your hairline and crown.

 For many men affected by balding, this is when the classic horseshoe pattern of hair loss becomes more visible.

-Stage 6
+Norwood Scale Stage 6

-Stage 7
+Norwood Scale Stage 7

-Your first move when you start noticing hair loss should be to make an appointment with a certified dermatologist or healthcare provider who specializes in hair loss.
+Your first move when you start noticing hair loss should be to make an appointment with a certified dermatologist or another healthcare provider who specializes in hair loss.

 • Take one photo of your hairline.
 Make sure your face and hairline are well-lit, as it can be hard to see your hairline clearly in a poorly lit or underexposed photo.
-Tilt your head forward slightly so that your hairline and the top of your head are both visible.
+Tilt your head forward slightly so your hairline and the top of your head are both visible.

 • Finally, take a photo of the back of your head.
-You can do this using a selfie stick, or by asking someone else to take your photo.
+You can do this using a selfie stick or by asking someone else to take your photo.
 This will provide a clear view of any hair loss at the crown of your scalp.

 Every two to three months, take a new set of photos and check for any changes.
-To make sure you keep regular photos of your hair, you can set a reminder for every other month using your phone calendar.
+To make sure you keep regular photos of your hair, set a reminder for every other month using your phone calendar.

 Will you join thousands of happy customers?